 Although it is not a single company focused on the business of longevity or anti-aging, investors should take note of the Global X Longevity Thematic ETF.
-Started in May 2016, the LNGR ETF provides investors with access to companies focused on increasing lifespans or extending quality of life in advanced age, such as healthcare, pharmaceuticals, and senior living facilities.
+Started in May 2016, the ETF provides investors with access to companies focused on increasing lifespans or extending quality of life in advanced age.

-LNGR has 99 holdings, 33.72 percent of which are companies in the biotechnology space, and 36.11 percent in healthcare equipment.
+The ETF has 100 holdings, 33.54 percent of which are companies in the biotechnology space, while 34.86 percent are in healthcare equipment.
 The large majority of this ETF’s holdings are in the large-cap space.

 Don’t forget to follow us @INN_LifeScience for real-time news updates.